 Renting Apartments in Canada

-The Canada Mortgage and Housing Corporation (CMHC) through its annual report, gives the average rent in Canada for each year.
-Through this report, the average rent increase in Canada can be found in urban areas compared to less populated or developed areas.
-The average rent price $1800 per month cuts across Canada.
-It has been predicted that this average rent price in Canada will continue to increase drastically in 2020 and beyond.
+The Canada Mortgage and Housing Corporation (CMHC), through its annual report, gives the average rent in Canada for each year.
+Based on this report, rent costs are higher in urban areas compared to less populated or developed areas.

 The majority of Canadians spend up to 50 percent of their income on housing and utilities like electricity, water, heating of the house, telephone service, and other household expenses like furniture, utensils, dishes, and other supplies.

 For anyone who intends to settle in any Canadian province, it is crucial to plan your rent or home purchase based on your estimated income.
-The number of years that a highly skilled worker will take to afford an apartment in a developed city like Vancouver is different from what will take another skilled worker in Quebec to afford the same size of an apartment.
+The number of years that a highly skilled worker will take to afford an apartment in a developed city like Vancouver is different from what it will take another skilled worker in Quebec to afford the same size of an apartment.

 Rents Affordability in Selected Cities